 The Age 32 Survey is now complete!
 A huge thank you to the more than 7,000 of you who took part.
 We really appreciate your contribution.

-In the meantime, here’s just a very brief snapshot of some of the things we’ve learned about your lives at age 32.
-We’ve included more findings from the survey in our Next Steps 2024 update.
+Here’s just a very brief snapshot of some of the things we’ve learned about your lives at age 32.
+We’ve included more findings from the survey in our Next Steps 2025 update.

 Work: